josegonzalez/app/README.md

 ### Queuing

-Queuing support is provided through the [Queuesadilla](https://github.com/josegonzalez/php-queuesadilla) php package, with a custom CakePHP shell providing integration.
+Queuing support is provided through the [Queuesadilla](https://github.com/josegonzalez/php-queuesadilla) php package, with a [CakePHP plugin](https://github.com/josegonzalez/cakephp-queuesadilla) providing integration.

 You can start a queue off the `jobs` mysql table: